MSc Business with Financial Management

 This programme is run as part of our Newcastle Business School, part of a select group of business schools worldwide, following accreditation by the Association to Advance Collegiate Schools of Business (AACSB) in business and accounting – the first in Europe to gain the double accreditation.
 Founded in 1916, AACSB International is the longest-serving global accrediting body for business schools that offer undergraduate, master’s, and doctoral degrees in business and accounting.

 As part of our ‘Business with’ collection of programmes, the MSc Business with Financial Management is designed to give you an overall understanding of the inner mechanics of business, whilst building the general skills desired for a wide variety of roles and growing your business acumen.
-It is also your chance to focus in on financial management and perfect if you are looking to develop your understanding of a fundamental aspect in all businesses.
+It is also your chance to focus on financial management and perfect if you are looking to develop your understanding of a fundamental aspect in all businesses.

 The programme is designed around a set of modules that are common to all ‘Business with’ pathways.
 These modules cover general business functions, strategic management and organisational analysis and will develop your strategic awareness, leadership potential and understanding of international business.

-In the second semester you will be given the opportunity to specialise in Financial Management.
-In the remainder of the programme you will complete your research and writing up of your dissertation.
+In the second semester, you will be given the opportunity to specialise in Financial Management.
+In the remainder of the programme, you will complete your research and writing up of your dissertation.
 Every student has a personal research supervisor and will be required to submit an assessed research proposal prior to embarking on the dissertation itself.